Home

 Our interactive report below shows estimated volumes and market share for each of the ten most common specialties in private healthcare for 2020.

-Interactive graph: Estimated admission and market share, Jan to Oct 2020
+Interactive graph: Estimated admission and market share, 2020

 1. Admissions are counted as the number of hospital stays that have been completed within our reporting period.
 Year on year change are calculated using only sites with confirmed volumes from 2018, 2019 and 2020 for each month.
 While more hospital sites are submitting data, only those where a three year comparison is possible have been included for year on year change.
 Estimates for 2020 activity assume these sites are representative of the entire market, with confidence varying depending on number of submitting sites.